Pre-training Language Models for Comparative Reasoning: Experiments

-\subsubsection{Comparative summarization}
+\subsubsection{Comparative Summarization}

 Comparative summarization aims at generating summaries that highlight the similarities or differences between two entities given their descriptions.
-Following the convention in text summarization \cite{zhang2020pegasus} , we evaluate the generated summaries with ROUGE scores. \paragraph{CocoTrip} For the CocoTrip dataset \cite{iso-etal-2022-comparative}, we employ the common opinion summarization setting.
-The task involves summarizing the shared opinions from two sets of reviews about two hotels.
-We concatenate the reviews as input.
+Following the convention in text summarization \cite{zhang2020pegasus}, we evaluate the generated summaries with ROUGE-2 and ROUGE-L scores.

+\paragraph{CocoTrip.} We collect data from the common opinion summarization setting of the CocoTrip dataset~\cite{iso-etal-2022-comparative}, which involves summarizing the shared opinions from two sets of reviews about two hotels.
+The dataset consists of 20, 10, and 18 instances for training, validation and test set, respectively.
+Since the test data is available, we report the results on the test set.
+We concatenate both reviews as the input context.

-\paragraph{Diffen} To address the absence of available datasets for the comparative summarization of two entities, we have taken the initiative to curate a unique dataset.
-The dataset is collected from Diffen.com, a website recognized for offering high-quality, human-authored comparisons between different people or objects to help people make informed decisions.
+\paragraph{Diffen.} To address the lack of available datasets for the comparative summarization of two entities, we create a new dataset from Diffen.com, a website recognized for offering high-quality, human-authored comparisons between different people or objects to help people make informed decisions.
 Comparison articles on Diffen.com typically include a brief introduction summarizing the similarities and differences.
 We manually collect these introductory paragraphs as comparative summaries.
-To gather input sources, we obtain Wikipedia articles as entity descriptions.
+To gather input sources, we obtain Wikipedia articles for each entity.
+The resulting dataset comprises 20 instances for training and 100 instances for validation.
 The task aims at generating a comparative summary based on the given text descriptions of two entities.
-The input sequence consists of concatenated entity descriptions, with each description truncated to the first 512 tokens due to the text length restriction.
+The input sequence consists of concatenated entity descriptions, with each description truncated to the first 512 tokens.